lundin/go-ora/README.md

 # go-ora
-# Pure golang oracle client
+# pure golang oracle client

 ## note:
 ###### the original oracle drivers are very complex and contains many features which are difficult to add them at one time